Opinion: I’m a trans athlete too – banning swimmers like Lia Thomas misses the point

 The evidence for the performance of trans women is sparse at best, and often people point to single examples of successful trans women like Lia Thomas to justify their position.
 I think it’s ironic then that her recent results actually make an excellent counterexample to this claim that trans women will dominate events they compete in.
 It is true that Thomas won the NCAA 500 yard freestyle finals, but she didn’t set any records.
 She was more than 9 seconds behind Katie Ledecky’s record time of 4:24.06.

-In fact, Thomas’ time was comparable with the 2021 winning time.
+In fact, Thomas’ time was comparable with the 2021 winner.
 Often not mentioned are her finishes in the other NCAA finals she participated in, the 100 and 200 freestyles in which she came eighth and fifth respectively.
 It’s clear from her results that she is a talented swimmer, but the suggestion that she has some incredible advantage over the other swimmers is laughable.

 Fina argues that they have found an approach that “emphasis[es] competitive fairness”.
 But this can only be true if you ignore that trans women like Thomas will now be required to race against men with whom they could never effectively compete.
-For example, she set her record time for the 500 free in 2019, before she transitioned, with a time that would have put her in the top 8 at the NCAA men’s championships that year.
+For example, she set her record for the 500 free in 2019, before she transitioned, with a time that would have put her in the top 8 at the NCAA men’s championships that year.
 Since transitioning, her time has slowed by more than 14 seconds, despite her regular training.
 If required to compete against men, her winning time at the NCAA this year wouldn’t even have put her in the finals of the intermediate (Division II) championships.

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here